-Perhaps you’ve just adopted your first rabbit, or maybe you already have a rabbit and would like more information to help you understand her better.
-House Rabbit Society, a national nonprofit organization, recommends that you keep your rabbit in the house rather than outdoors.
+Perhaps you’ve just adopted your first rabbit, or maybe you already have a rabbit and would like more information to help you understand them better.
+House Rabbit Society, an international nonprofit organization, recommends that you keep your rabbit in the house rather than outdoors.
 Rabbits are intelligent, social animals who need affection, and they can become wonderful companion animals if given a chance to interact with their human families.

 The Benefits of Spay and Neuter

 Although most rabbits will use a litterbox, hormones may cause unneutered males and unspayed females to “mark territory.”
 Spaying or neutering your rabbit improves litterbox habits, lessens chewing behavior, decreases territorial aggression, and gives your rabbit a happier, longer life.
 Have your rabbit neutered between ages 4 to 6 months, depending on sexual maturity, by an experienced rabbit veterinarian.

 For rabbits more than 2 years old, get a veterinary checkup first.

 Rabbits may have free run of the home.
 However, it’s best for most—and necessary for some—to start with a space they can call their own.
 This can be an exercise pen, a large dog crate, a bunny proofed room, or a very large cage or condo.
 To make this confined time learning time, make sure that there’s a litterbox in the corner of the space that your rabbit chooses for a “bathroom.”
 As soon as he uses the box consistently, you can give him some freedom.
 Place one or more large litterboxes in corners of the running area outside the rabbit’s home base.

 Use only positive reinforcement (treats and praise)–never punishment.